 March in Athens

-Temperatures in Athens in March start to improve.
-The average daytime temperature is around 13 degrees celsius.
-It’s not uncommon to have some very warm and sunny days, and temperatures really start increasing towards the end of the month.
+Athens in March sees temperatures start to improve as spring in Greece begins.
+The average daytime temperature is between 9 and 16 degrees Celsius, although there are often some exceptionally warm days.
+Temperatures really start increasing towards the end of the month.

 From November to March, museums and historical sites offer reduced admission.
 Entrance to sites is also free on certain dates.
 March is the final month to explore Athens and enjoy reduced prices.